adriangalilea/adriangalilea.com/src/content/blog/e-id-ninja-detour.md

     - ADHD
 isPublish: true
 ---
-It was a Friday afternoon spending a week melting my brain reading Tip-Tap and ProseMirror docs non-stop to create the best self.fm editor.
+It was a Friday afternoon after spending a week melting my brain reading Tip-Tap and ProseMirror docs non-stop to create the best self.fm editor.
 I was exhausted and my ADHD demon whispered...

 > Can you create a link aggregator that stores no data?